Virginia Tech® home

 Experience

-August 2017 - present - Associate Professor, Biological Systems Engineering, Virginia Tech
+August 2017 - June 2024 - Associate Professor, Biological Systems Engineering, Virginia Tech

 Aug 2011 - July 2017 - Assistant Professor, Biological Systems Engineering, Virginia Tech